minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 before developing your own boefje.

-8. Now we want to enable our boefje, for this we will need to go to the KAT-alogus (from the top nav-bar) and look for our boefje and enable it.
+8. Now we want to enable our boefje, for this we will need to go to the KAT-alogus (from the top nav bar) and look for our boefje and enable it.
 9. If you followed the steps correctly, you should see two text inputs being requested from you.
-In the first one you can put in any text that you want to be part of the boefje's greeting.
+In the first one, you can put in any text that you want to be part of the boefje's greeting.
 As you might remember the second input is asking for an integer between 1 and 9 (you can see the description of the text inputs by pressing the